-These Garlic Knots are the perfect rolls for your Thanksgiving table!
+These Garlic Knots are the perfect rolls for your Thanksgiving (or Easter) table!
 They are chewy and soft, and have TONS of garlicky, buttery flavor!
 You can’t eat just one.
 (At least I can’t.
 A batch of these rolls is basically a meal for me.)

 One time in college my best friend Sarah taught a session at a church activity.
 It was called “How to Make an Impressive Dinner,” and we made it all, from main dish to sides to dessert.
 A bunch of 19 and 20 year old girls cooking fancy food in a run down apartment in Provo, Utah.
 Good times.